Timeline

 PERSONAS

-By analyzing two personas, various perspectives of users were reflected in the app
+By analyzing two personas, the app incorporates diverse user perspectives

 I selected two personas: Angelica who learns ballet for the first time, and Charlie who went one studio for three years.
 The situation and needs of the two people are different, so I analyzed them in terms of ‘needs to accomplish’, ‘needs to feel’, and ‘consideration’.
 Through this, I was able to put various perspectives of users in the app.